Founding Engineer - Infrastructure & Platform

 What founding engineer actually means

-The title is more of an honour given to me as one of the engineers to have brought this ecosystem from ground up.
-My focus is ==Cloud Development and ML infrastructure==, with a special focus on AI agents.
+The title is an honour given to me as one of the engineers to have brought this ecosystem from the ground up.
+My focus is ==ML inference systems and platform infrastructure==, with a special emphasis on the AI agent stack.

 What I didn't expect was how much I'd learn from working across the whole stack: database internals, API design, UI code, infrastructure.
 It gives you a feel for how systems fit together that you can't get any other way.
 You start seeing tradeoffs everywhere, understanding why decisions were made, developing opinions about how to make the next one better.